diyakamboj/diyakamboj/README.md

-Sent by Copilot:
-I can help you update the README.md file for Diya Kamboj based on the content from her website.
-Here’s a draft:

 ## Hi there 👋

 I'm **Diya Kamboj**, a Computer Science and Software Engineering student at the University of Washington, Bothell.
 I am passionate about technology and innovation, with a keen interest in software development, artificial intelligence, and cybersecurity.